Configuration

 Lane And Adapter Options

-A lane is the storage and transport pair the runtime uses.
+A lane is the storage plus delivery mode the runtime uses.
 Local development normally uses createLocalLane() from @runlane/lane-local; it accepts only an optional diagnostic name and keeps state in the current process.

 import { SQSClient } from '@aws-sdk/client-sqs'